 The most important down-stream effector of the PI3K pathway is a protein kinase B, also known as AKT.
 AKT is involved in cellular processes such as cell proliferation survival and migration, glucose metabolism and transcription of genes (18,19).
-In study of Lopez-Corral and et al. (20) (2014) showedthat AKT1 gene was more expressed in MM than MGUS.
-In our study, we found that the expression of AKT1 gene increased 6 times.
+In a study by López-Corral et al. (20), it has been showen that AKT1 gene was more expressed in MM than in MGUS.
+In our study, we found that the expression of AKT1 gene increased six times.

-There was no statistically significant difference in the level of GYS1 gene expression.
-It depends on two reasons; first GYS1 gene is a catalyst in rate limited step in biosynthesis.
-This catalyst role is arranged with phosphorylation by kinases.
-Especially the expression levels of the gene change according to stage of disease.
-Second in cardiovascular disease GYS1 expression levels increase because GYS1 gene is found mostly in skeletal and heart muscle.
+There was no statistically significant difference in the level of GYS1 gene expression between patients and controls.
+It can be explained by two reasons; first GYS1 gene encodes the rate-limiting enzyme for glycogen synthesis.
+This catalyst function is regulated through phosphorylation by kinases.
+Especially the expression levels of the gene change according to stage of the disease.
+Second, in cardiovascular disease, GYS1 expression levels increase because GYS1 gene is expressed mostly in skeletal and cardiac muscle.

-PKA is acAMP-depent protein kinase and take part in AKT signal transduction pathway.
-PKA play role in antilipolisis mechanism, cell growth, apoptosis and gene transcription.
-Recently, it was shown that the disruption in regulation of PKA causes deterioration of D-type cyclins including cyclin D1.
-Schroders and his colleagues (21) observed that the expression of PRKACB gene decreases in the half of mantle cell lymphoma.
-The levels of cAMP are so important because of effects on cell cycle proliferation, apoptosis and cyclin D1.
-In Many types of cancer it was shown that PKA genes subtypes had different expression levels.
+PKA is acAMP-dependent protein kinase and takes part in AKT signal transduction pathway.
+PKA plays a role in antilipolytic mechanism, cell growth, apoptosis and gene transcription.
+Recently, it has been shown that the disruption in regulation of PKA causes dysregulation of D-type cyclins including cyclin D1.
+Schraders et al. (21) stated that the expression of PRKACB gene decreases in half of mantle cell lymphoma tumors.
+The levels of cAMP are so important because of their effects on cell cycle proliferation, apoptosis and cyclin D1.

+It has been shown that PKA genes subtypes had different expression levels in many types of cancer.
 It is upregulated in stomach cancer and breast cancer (22,23).
-In our study, PRKACB gene was 3 times upregulated also, there is no another study that analyze the connection between PRKACB gene level and MM.
+In our study, PRKACB gene was three fold upregulated also; there has been no other study analyzing the relationship between PRKACB gene level and MM.

-AKT gene gets induced by PI3K, which is in insulin signal pathway and gets phosphorylated by PDK1/2.
-AKT leads to protein synthesis by phosphorylating MTOR and RAPTOR genes and glycogenesis by dephosphorylation of GYS and PHK genes.
-The RAS gene, which exists in the same pathway leads to differentiation and proliferation by phosphorylating RAF, MEK and ERK1/2 genes.
-All these events make think that all the genes are used by different mechanism and the genes make changes mRNA levels.
-All these effect are in the same direction and connected to each other.
-The results of our study shown that especially these gene expression levels are same-directed and increase approximately same rate with each other in MM patients.
-This result is important because of showing our study consistency.
+AKT gene is induced by PI3K which is in insulin signal pathway and is phosphorylated by PDK1/2.
+AKT leads to protein synthesis by phosphorylating MTOR and RAPTOR genes and induces glycogenesis by dephosphorylation of GYS and PHK genes.
+The RAS gene which exists in the same pathway leads to differentiation and proliferation by phosphorylating RAF, MEK and ERK1/2 genes.
+All these events suggest that all the genes are involved in different mechanism and they alter mRNA levels of each other.
+All these effects are correlated with and connected to each other.
+The results of our study showed that especially gene expression levels increase approximately in the same rate with each other in MM patients.
+The consistency of our findings supports their pathogenetic significance.

-PKA, which takes part in insulin signal pathway is active after phosphorylating.
-PRKAR2A and PRKACB are the most remarkable subtypes among the proteins' subtypes because the genes have both catalytically and regulatory function.
-There are so many studies that show PRKAR2A gene is upregulated.
-For example; Bidkhori and et al. (24) show that PRKAR2A is overexpressed in lung adenocarcinoma in their study in 2013.
-In 2004, Neben and at al. found that PRKAR2A is related to centromere structure and functions their study with 29 patients.
-According to the cell growth results, PRKAR2A is 2 times upregulated in AML patients (25).
-Our results are matching with Neben and et al. results.
-Expression increase in breast, colorectal and various human nonendocrine cancers (26) and especially in cervical cancer this increased expression is related with poor prognosis.
-In our study, we determined that PRKAR2A gene is 5 times expressed; also there aren't any studies, which reveal this gene's relation with MM.
+PKA which takes part in insulin signal pathway is active after phosphorylation.
+PRKAR2A and PRKACB are the most remarkable subtypes among the subtypes of proteins because the genes have both catalytic and regulatory functions.
+There are many studies showing that PRKAR2A gene is upregulated in cancer.
+For example; in their study performed in 2013, Bidkhori et al. (24) stated that PRKAR2A was overexpressed in lung adenocarcinoma.
+In their study with 29 patients performed in 2004, Neben et al. (25) found that PRKAR2A was related to centromere structure and functions.
+According to the cell growth results, PRKAR2A was expressed greater than two fold in AML patients.
+Our results are correlated with those of the study by Neben et al. (25) PRKAR2A expression increases in breast, colorectal and various human non-endocrine cancers (26) and especially in cervical cancer, and this increased expression is related with poor prognosis.
+In our study, we determined that PRKAR2A gene is five fold upregulated.
+To our knowledge, there is no study showing the relationship of this gene with MM.